 Wisdom Tooth Removal

-Safe wisdom tooth removal with the team at Loughborough Dental & Implant Centre
+Safe wisdom tooth removal with the team at Ascent Dental Care Loughborough

-At Loughborough Dental we often see and treat patients who require removal of impacted wisdom teeth.
+At Ascent Dental Care Loughborough we often see and treat patients who require removal of impacted wisdom teeth.

 Your wisdom teeth are your ‘third molars’.
 Most patients have a natural set of 32 adult teeth in their lifetime, some have a few more, some a few less.
 The third molars are usually the last adult teeth to erupt and they normally appear at around 18-21 years of age.

 An impacted wisdom tooth is one which has grown in a difficult or troublesome angle and can often require wisdom tooth surgery to remove it.
 Wisdom teeth tend to erupt later in life and often there may be a lack of space in the jaw to accommodate them, and so the wisdom tooth may not be able to erupt properly or may even remain buried.
 Sometimes, an impacted wisdom tooth can cause food or bacteria to be easily trapped resulting in gum inflammation and swelling, leading to pain and infection.

 Our experienced team of clinicians will carefully examine you to diagnose the best solution for removal